-In the last Long Term Plan (LTP) I said that "this plan has been the most difficult one to put together that I have been involved with".
-But the difficulties in understanding the Government's direction and requirements are even more difficult now than they have ever been.

-The National Government are currently enacting legislation to return three waters responsibility to councils requesting regions work together on this.
+In the last Long-term Plan (LTP) I said that "this plan has been the most difficult one to put together that I have been involved with".
+The difficulties in understanding the Government's direction and requirements are more difficult now than they have ever been.
+It is hoped that the new Government will provide this direction soon, which may well require changes to the LTP before it is even adopted in July this year.
+We have already changed our thinking and budgets in line with the Government's suggestions to include the provision for our own management, funding and decision making for maintaining/ improving the management of our three waters, i.e. the provision of wastewater, drinking water and storm water.
+The new Government has however given early direction, that although the three waters decision and ownership will rest with Council the regions must work together.
 Regional and city deals will be expected to include direction on solving regional three water issues along with economic direction focused on GDP (economic growth for New Zealand) growth.
+Our region has been working on these positions for some time and will include for us for example a request to Government for help with the industrial rail hub at Marton.

-The Long Term plan is a 10 year plan which is refreshed every three years and as such it builds on the progress made over the last three years.
-Significant progress has been made since our last LTP in 2021 - Council has opened the new 'Ngā Awa Block' in Taihape; built and opened the new bridge at Mangaweka; upgraded the Memorial Hall in Marton; and finished the bus lanes and facilities at Te Matapihi in Bulls.
-Very significant progress has been made with wastewater plants in Marton, Rātana, Bulls and Taihape including, for some projects, purchasing of land, consenting and construction work.
-The long-promised upgrades to Marton water (by the end of 2024 / mid 2025) with the new bores delivering the required volume and purity that is required.
+The Long-term plan is a 10 year plan which is refreshed every 3 years and as such it builds on the progress made over the last three years.
+Significant progress has been made since our last LTP in 2021 - Council has opened the new Ngā Awa Block in Taihape; built and opened the new bridge at Mangaweka; upgraded the Memorial Hall in Marton; and finished the bus lanes and facilities at Te Matapihi in Bulls.
+Very significant progress has been made with wastewater plants in Marton, Rātana, Bulls and Taihape including purchasing of land, consenting and construction work.
+The long-promised upgrades to Marton water are nearing completion (by the end of 2024) with the new bores delivering the required volume and purity that is required.
 The upgrades to the treatment plants will be the focus for this year.

 The escalation in the costs of doing capital work in New Zealand has been well publicised nationally.
-Every Council has been impacted and funding for this is an ongoing challenge.

-Council has agreed on an average rate increase of 10.5% for 2024/25, I stress that this is an average increase and individual changes will vary greatly.
-This LTP coincides with a change in the property revaluations by Quotable Values (QV) where the capital value of each property has been revalued, something that we base most of our rates on.
+Every Council has been impacted and funding this has been a challenge.
+Our rate increase on average to the rate payer will be about 11.5% I stress that this is an average and the individual changes will vary greatly.
+This LTP coincides with a change in the property revaluations by QV where the capital value of each property is revalued, something that we base most of our rates on.
 This revaluation process is independent of Council.
 Because the value of some properties has increased dramatically, such as our beach settlements and rural properties in the north, compared to other properties in the Rangitīkei, the variation of rate increases has been challenging.
 We understand that although properties/individuals on paper have made substantial financial gains this does not help with affordability in the challenging financial environment we are currently in.